fabric8-analytics/fabric8-analytics-data-model/README.md

 This repository serves as a base for our data modeling work.
 You can easily connect to graphing engine (Gremlin + DynamoDB) running remotely in containers and import models to explore the graphs representing Fabric8-Analytics data.

-*Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "cucos" and "bayesian".
-We're currently in process of renaming the modules and updating documentation.
-Until that is completed, please consider "cucos" and "bayesian" to be synonyms of "Fabric8-Analytics".*

 ## Contributing

 See our [contributing guidelines](https://github.com/fabric8-analytics/common/blob/master/CONTRIBUTING.md) for more info.